inbo/tutorials/content/tutorials/r_setup_codingclub_session/index.md

 library(inborutils)
 ```

-The function takes in four arguments:
+The function takes four arguments with the following default settings:
  - session_date which is set to the present day
  - root_dir which is set to "."
  - src_rel_path which is set to "src"